nogira/pixel-editor/README.md

 # pixel-editor

-web-based pixel art editor in relatively vanilla javascript.
+web-based pixel art editor in very vanilla javascript.

 <sup>~(hence why all js in one file 🙃)</sup>